juhp/dl-fedora/README.md

 `dl-fedora -e kde respin` : downloads the latest KDE Live respin

 `dl-fedora --edition server --arch aarch64 29` : will bring down the F29 Server iso

+`dl-fedora --run 31` : will download Fedora 31 Workstation and boot the Live image with qemu-kvm.

 A symlink to the latest iso is also created: eg for rawhide it might be `"Fedora-Workstation-Live-x86_64-Rawhide-latest.iso"`.